 What if I don’t report an incident?

-Even if it was only a minor bump, by withholding information about an incident you’ll be committing insurance fraud.
+Even if your incident only resulted in a minor bump, you’ll be committing insurance fraud by withholding information.

 How can I find cheaper car insurance?

 There are a number of ways to cut the cost of your car insurance, such as reducing your mileage, upping your excess, and not paying by direct debit.

 You can also compare over 110 leading brands in minutes and save up to £301* on your car insurance with MoneySuperMarket.

 *51% of consumers could save up to £301.64 on their annual car insurance premiums.
 Consumer Intelligence, Jan 2022.
 UK only.

 The easiest way to find cheaper car insurance [AR1] is to compare quotes with MoneySuperMarket.
 All you need to do is tell us a little about yourself, the car you’re insuring, and your driving history, and we’ll put together a list of quotes tailored to your needs.